 Airport transfers can be arranged, please contact us for up to date prices.

-BY LANDIf you want to keep your carbon footprint to a minimum, you could always take the train to Belgrade and then enjoy one of Europe's most dramatic journeys over the mountains to Virpazar.
-That final stretch takes 9 hours; how you get to Belgrade is of course up to you.
+BY TRAIN OR CARIf you want to keep your carbon footprint to a minimum, travelling to Montenegro by train is straightforward and offers one of Europe's most dramatic rail journeys over the mountains from Belgrade to Podgorica.
+That final stretch takes 9 hours; a rail trip to Belgrade from the UK would see you leave London around midday and arrive early evening the next day.
 Seat61 is a good place to plan your journey.

 Have a look at Michelin Maps for more precise directions - don't trust your satnav!